puppetlabs/puppet-docs/source/pe/3.7/r10k_puppetfile.md

 mod 'puppetlabs/apache', '0.10.0'
 ~~~

-**Install the latest available version of a module, and then keep that module updated:**
+**Install the latest available version of a module, and then continue to update the module on future r10k runs:**

 ~~~
 mod 'puppetlabs/apache', :latest